 - Sarcoids are tumors of the skin, also spread by a papilloma virus.
 They are technically benign as they don’t spread to other locations on a horse.
 But, they can be uncomfortable and grow large.
 Sarcoids often interfere with tack and blankets.
-If a sarcoid is near the eyes, it might interfere with eyelids.
+If a sarcoid is near the eyes, it might interfere with the eyelids.
 These tumors can also break open!

 - Treat sarcoids early.
 Surgery and topical medications remove these tumors, with better results when the tumors are small.

 - Insect bites, hay, fly sprays, grooming products, blanket fabrics, and even treats can trigger horses’ allergies.
 How they present is another story.
-Diarrhea, itchiness, welts are all possible ways your horse tells you he’s allergic to something.
+Diarrhea, itchiness, and welts are all possible ways your horse tells you he’s allergic to something.
 Thanks, horse.
 Isn’t it just easier to text us?

 - Treatments for allergies vary, depending on the triggering allergen.
 You might need to change detergents for horse laundry, change a part of your horse’s diet, or try other brands of grooming products.

 - Midges cause his annoying skin condition.
-Culicoides midges, about 4mm long, bit your horse along his topside, anywhere from ears to tail.
+Culicoides midges, about 4mm long, bite your horse along his topside, anywhere from ears to tail.
 Some horses are highly allergic and begin to itch wildly.
 They are scratching to the point of breaking their skin open.